ERP vs SCM: What are the key differences between these systems?

 Now that you have all the details about ERP and SCM, here is a look at how the two systems differ from each other:

-The major difference between SCM and ERP is that enterprise resource planning software focuses on a business’s internal work processes, while supply chain management software deals with the data of raw materials from external suppliers.
-ERP handles the internal administrative aspects such as product planning and production, so is effectively more in-house.
+The major difference between SCM v ERP is that enterprise resource planning software focuses on a business’s internal work processes, while supply chain management software deals with the data of raw materials from external suppliers.
+ERP handles the internal administrative aspects and systems such as product planning and production, so is effectively more in-house.
 SCM deals mostly with supplier collaboration and is largely external.

 2. Exhaustive v Specialised